hackingbeauty/react-mic/README.md

 I strongly believe that the only way to learn is by doing.

 And the way I transform my students from novice to proficient is by teaching them how to develop and design an app I call [Voice Record Pro](https://voicerecordpro.com/).

-It's the fastest way I can get you to be proficient because...you're actually developing a REAL production-ready app.
+It's the fastest way I can get you to becoming proficient because you're actually developing a REAL production-ready app.
 One that you'd get paid to develop in the industry.

 I hope to see you at the [workshop](https://professionalreactapp.com/)!